mkashani-phd/OptiMAC/README.md

 Lastly some more example such as frame work playground, strength number, and run the optimizer model are in the example folder.

+To run all the codes you need the pulp and the groubi optimizer